w00zla/avorion-findstation/README.md

 - default: 30

-### Advanced server configuration:
+### Advanced server configuration
-These configs will help server admins to keep impact of searches on server load at a minumum and to prevent flood/spam:
+These configs will help server admins to keep impact of searches on server load at a minumum and to prevent flood/spam.

 __*maxconcurrent*__:
 - defines the maximum number of concurrent searches, meaning how many players can have a search running at the same time